jackmaden/philosophybreak/src/pages/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/index.md

 ## 2. Freedom

 <span class="big-letter">I</span>f the principle of phenomenology gave existentialism its basic shape — i.e. a technique for getting at how things _really are_, for going behind the stale categorizations of common sense and natural science to describe human existence for what it really is — then the principle of _freedom_ gave existentialism its founding value.
-As contemporary philosopher Jonathan Webber argues in his 2018 work, [Rethinking Existentialism](http://www.amazon.com/gp/product/0198866763/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0198866763&linkId=20ef2ccc8c2cda700f9482b060858b4e):
+As contemporary philosopher Jonathan Webber argues in his 2018 work, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0198866763/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0198866763&linkId=20ef2ccc8c2cda700f9482b060858b4e">Rethinking Existentialism</a>:

 >As originally defined by Simone de Beauvoir and Jean-Paul Sartre, existentialism is the ethical theory that we ought to treat the freedom at the core of human existence as intrinsically valuable and the foundation of all other values.